ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-current.md

 #### <span style="color: orange;">Full downtime followed by network and file-system recovery</span>

+**Update**: There are two ZFS storage targets that are still failing and offline.
+We have hopes to be able to recover files from one of them.
+As of June 9, about 12 TB of low-level, raw file data (out of ~15 TB) was recovered.
+When that is completed, we will start the tedious work on reconstructing the actual files lost.
+The consultants are less optimistic about recovering data from second storage target, because it was much more damaged.
+They will give us the final verdict by the end of the week.  **If you encounter a "Communication error on send" error, please do not delete or move the affected file.**
+<br><span class="timestamp">June 12, 16:00 PDT</span>

 **Update**: The job scheduler is now available.
 Access to `/wynton/group`, `/wynton/protected/group`, and `/wynton/protected/project` has been restored.
 **If you encounter a "Communication error on send" error, please do not delete or move the affected file.**
 <br><span class="timestamp">June 1, 16:00 PDT</span>